aspose-words/Aspose.Words-Documentation/en/java/developer-guide/linq-reporting-engine/linq-reporting-engine-or-mail-merge/_index.md

 ## Mail Merge Features

 As well as the most of Aspose.Words features, Mail Merge mimics the Microsoft Word feature with the same name.
-Therefore, a typical mail merge template consists of common document content, merge fields to be replaced with data, and fields of other types supported by Microsoft Word defining additional logic for building a result document.
-For example, a mail merge template for order could look as follows.
+Therefore, a typical Mail Merge template consists of common document content, merge fields to be replaced with data, and fields of other types supported by Microsoft Word defining additional logic for building a result document.
+For example, a Mail Merge template for order could look as follows.

 <img src="mail-merge-features.jpg" alt="mail-merge-features-aspose-words-java" style="width:850px"/>